assely/documentation/profile.md

 [alert type="info"]Profiles are a part of singularities.
 I encourage you to read general [Singularities](/docs/singularities) documentation chapter.[/alert]

-Profiles allows you to display custom fields in your users profiles.
+Profiles allow you to display custom fields in your user's profiles.

 <a name="creating-profile"></a>
 ## [Creating Profile](#creating-profile)